-Device Manager is a tool provided in every version of windows, its main purpose is to identify all the connected devices.
+Device Manager is a tool provided in every version of Windows, its main purpose is to identify all the connected devices.
 It allows the user to perform managerial tasks related to hardware drivers.
 You can use it to install/uninstall device driver, you can also add a hardware device, and enable/disable a device.
 The Device Manager can also be used to view vital information about all the known connected devices.

-How can Device Manager be accessed?
+How can the Device Manager be Accessed?

 There are a number of ways you can access the Device Manager, here are the most common ones.